react-cosmos/react-cosmos/docs/getting-started/troubleshooting.md

 ### Fixtures not detected?

 - Run `cosmos` with the `--expose-imports` flag.
 This should generate `cosmos.imports.js`.
 Check that file to see if your fixtures are being picked up by Cosmos.
 - Check your directory structure.
 If you are using a Cosmos config file, Cosmos will use the directory of the config file as the root of your project.
-If your Cosmos config file is nested in a directory that isn't an ancestor of your fixture files, Cosmos will not find your fixtures.
+If your Cosmos config file is nested in a directory that isn't an ancestor of your fixture files Cosmos won't find your fixtures.
 To solve this add a `rootDir` entry to your Cosmos config pointing to your root directory.

 ## Webpack-related

 > **Warning** Most React Cosmos Webpack issues are related to missing build dependencies.
 Please see [Webpack config](webpack.md#webpack-config).

-### localhost:5000/\renderer.html 404s?
+### _localhost:5000/renderer.html_ 404s?

 - Check for build errors in your terminal.
 - Make sure you have `html-webpack-plugin` installed, as well as [any other build dependency](webpack.md#webpack-config).